stav/steven.michael/content/post/manjaro-21.2/index.md

 Good if you have an SSD (hard drive)

-_I have 32G memory so I need to be swapping seldomly_
+_I have 32G memory so I can swap seldomly_

 ```bash
 sudo su